znsio/specmatic-documentation/documentation.md

 ---
 ### Key Features

-* [**Contract First**](/faqs.html#what-is-contract-first) - With an API-first approach, you can use Consumer or Provider driven contracts, whatever suits your needs the best.
+* [**Contract First**](/faqs.html#what-is-contract-first) - With an API-first approach, you can use Consumer or Provider driven contracts, whatever suits your needs best.
   - Once a Contract is written, both Consumers and Providers can start development in parallel
 * **Human readable contracts** - Qontract leverages **Gherkin**'s strength as a specification mechanism to define your services (APIs.)
 No additional language specific tooling required.
   - Anyone 1.Developer (Consumer or Provider), 2.Architect, 3.Tech Leads, 4.Developer, 5.Tester can author the contracts